j-easy/easy-batch/README.md

 This example creates a job that:

 * reads records one by one from the input file `tweets.csv`
-* filter the header record
+* filters the header record
-* map each record to an instance of the `Tweet` bean
+* maps each record to an instance of the `Tweet` bean
-* marshal the tweet to XML format
+* marshals the tweet to XML format
-* and finally write XML records in batches of 10 to the output file `tweets.xml`
+* and finally writes XML records in batches of 10 to the output file `tweets.xml`

 At the end of execution, you get a report with statistics and metrics about the job run (Execution time, number of errors, etc).
 All the boilerplate code of resources I/O, iterating through the data source, filtering and parsing records, mapping data to the domain object `Tweet`, writing output and reporting